 With live stream videos, you can stream sporting events, news, forums, or even live videos from outer space--the possibilities are endless.

 In this post, we’ll show you just how easy it is to put a live stream into your presentation!
+Once you learn how, head to this post to see the best streams available for your digital signage.

 Where to find live content?